 In addition, because LegalZoom is not a law firm, it cannot represent you should your trademark application be rejected by the Trademark Office or challenged by someone during the 30 day trademark opposition period.
 LegalZoom also cannot provide legal representation in the event you are sued for trademark infringement or need to pursue a lawsuit against someone who is infringing your trademark.

 Now, I know you’re probably thinking that I just want to scare you away from using LegalZoom so that you will hire me as your trademark attorney to prepare and file your trademark application instead.
 YES, I am absolutely trying to dissuade people like you from using LegalZoom because of the poor value of its service and the unacceptable risk it poses to the successful registration of your trademark.
 I also fully admit that you will spend more working with an experienced and knowledgeable trademark attorney than you will with LegalZoom.
 But, this is because I offer you valuable advice, guidance, and consultation.
 I will spend time speaking with you and asking you questions that are not on the trademark application form to ensure that I understand your business and have all the information I need to correctly and promptly prepare your trademark application.
 I want to build a long-term relationship with you and be on your team as your business grows.
 You can be sure that not a single LegalZoom employee cares about any of that.

 So, is LegalZoom legit?
 Well, if you continue to have any questions about why using LegalZoom is very often not a wise choice for trademark registration, please feel free to give me a call at (314) 749-4059.
-Or, if you prefer, send me an email at email@example.com or reach me through the contact form found on this page.
+Or, if you prefer, send me an email at firstname.lastname@example.org or reach me through the contact form found on this page.
 I look forward to hearing from you soon.